Marriage & Divorce Equality

 - The right to require a spouse to continue supporting his or her ex-spouse after divorce, if without such support the recipient spouse would be otherwise incapable of self-support and therefore likely to become a public charge.

 The above information is based on New York State law; it is intended to inform, not to advise.
 No one should attempt to interpret or apply any law without the help of an attorney and a tax professional.
-Someone who can provide that help is matrimonial lawyer Ingrid Gherman, who can share a knowledge of these laws in over 30 years of practice.
+Someone who can provide that help is matrimonial lawyer Ingrid Gherman, who can share a knowledge of these laws in more than 35 years of practice.
 To speak to Ingrid, contact her office to arrange a consultation at (212) 941-0767 or send the on-line form.